Thursday 28 December 2017

 We know we would rather be the latter.
 But it takes a certain effort to sustain that vision.

 Still it explains how we can be attracted to a harder life.
-It is the not the ‘hardness’ we want, so much as the ‘betterness’.
+It is not the ‘hardness’ we want, so much as the ‘betterness’.
 Thus we are inspired by the lives of the saints.
 They sacrificed so much, always driven by a higher goal.

 Young people in particular feel this dichotomy.
 This would explain their willingness to make sacrifices, when sufficiently inspired: for example, the desire to join strict religious orders, and seminaries.